 Research today faces the challenge of being socially effective, ethically sound and sustainable.
 The eight LeNa criteria - applied ethics, transparency, inter- and transdisciplinarity, dealing with complexity, integrative approach, utilization orientation and reflection of effects - offer a practical orientation framework for sustainable, socially responsible research.
 Together, the participants will reflect on how the criteria are applied in everyday research and what role diverse approaches play in this - particularly with regard to social relevance, impact and participation.
 The workshop will be led by Dr. Sonja Knobbe, Strategic Director [tra:ce].

-The research conducted at our university is just as diverse as these workshops!
+Research at our university is just as diverse as these workshops!
 A day like this thrives on exciting insights into your current research projects.
-You will have the opportunity to present your projects and results to the entire university in order to receive feedback, find new cooperation partners, or perhaps to practice presenting in a friendly and constructive environment.
-As in previous Research Days, there will be prizes for the best posters and science slams!
+You get the chance to present your projects and results to the entire university in order to receive feedback, find new cooperation partners - or perhaps to practise presenting in a friendly and constructive environment.
+As with previous Research Days, there will be prizes for the best posters and science slams!

-As you can see, it's worth participating and engaging in exchange, and we look forward to your visit and your exciting topics!
+As you can see, it's worth taking part and engaging in exchange and we look forward to your visit and your exciting topics!